Get us in your inbox

 Advertising

-Chicago Restaurant Week is back for its 16th year, offering special prix fixe menus at participating spots in Chicago and the suburbs.
+Chicago Restaurant Week is back for its 17th year, offering special prix fixe menus at participating spots in Chicago and the suburbs.
 This year's edition features a wide range of options all across the city, from Rogers Park to Hyde Park.
-The 17-day celebration of local cuisine includes some of the best restaurants in Chicago as well as beloved neighborhood destinations.
-We browsed the more than 300 participating restaurants and assembled some recommendations, whether you're craving a hearty dinner, a decadent brunch or simply looking for a bargain.
+The 17-day celebration of local cuisine includes many of the best restaurants in Chicago as well as beloved neighborhood destinations.
+We browsed through all of the participating restaurants and have put together some recommendations, whether you're craving a decadent dinner, brunch with a view or simply looking for a bargain.

 What is Chicago Restaurant Week?

 Chicago Restaurant Week is an annual, citywide event that features special tasting menus at hundreds of Chicago restaurants.
-Each participating location offers prix-fixe lunch or brunch ($25), or dinner ($42 or $59).
+Each participating location offers prix-fixe lunch ($25), brunch ($25) or dinner ($42 or $59).

 • Restaurants